-Want to use one external drive for both your Windows PC and your Mac?
+Want to use one external drive for both your Windows PC and your Mac machine?
 One hurdle you'll face is that, by default, these platforms use different filesystems.
-Windows uses NTFS and Mac OS uses HFS and they're incompatible with each other.
+Windows uses NTFS while Mac OS uses HFS, and they're incompatible with each other.
 However, you can format the drive to work with both Windows and Mac by using the exFAT filesystem.
 Here's how.

-You can format the drive from either the Mac or the Windows machine.
+You can format the drive from either Mac or Windows.
 However, if you want to use part of the drive for OS X's Time Machine backups, you should do this from the Mac, since there's an extra step to make the drive compatible for Time Machine.

 1. Connect the drive to the Mac.